A look at the seats up for grabs in Pakistan’s elections

-ISLAMABAD — Pakistanis go to the polls Wednesday to elect a third straight civilian government, with more than 12,000 candidates vying for 272 seats in parliament and 577 seats in four provincial assemblies.
+ISLAMABAD — Pakistanis are voting Wednesday for the country’s third straight civilian government, with more than 11,000 candidates vying for 270 seats in the parliament and 570 seats in four provincial assemblies.

 NATIONAL ASSEMBLY

 The party obtaining the majority of seats in Punjab will likely form the next government.
 The three major parties — Khan’s Tehrik-e-Insaf, the former ruling Pakistan Muslim League and Bilawal Zardari’s Pakistan People’s Party — are focusing on Punjab.
-Khan, Zardari and PML-N chief Shahbaz Sharif are campaigning for multiple seats.
-(Pakistani law allows candidates to run for multiple seats).
+Khan, Zardari and PML-N chief Shahbaz Sharif are campaigning for multiple seats, which is allowed under Pakistani law.

 In southern Sindh province, there are 61 National Assembly seats being contested by 824 candidates and 48 candidates are vying for the 14 seats designated for women.

-For northwestern Khyber Pakhtunkhwa province, where there are 39 National Assembly seats, there are 725 candidates in the field.
-There are eight reserved seats for women with 35 candidates listed.
+For northwestern Khyber Pakhtunkhwa province, where there are 39 National Assembly seats, there are 721 candidates competing.
+There are eight reserved seats for women, with 35 candidates competing for them.

 There are 12 assembly seats being contested in the tribal belt along the Afghan border and 289 candidates are competing for those seats.